Godwin likes former catcher as pitching coach

-How closely Knight worked with former pitching coach Jason Dietrich, who recently left the Pirates to take over as head coach at Cal State Fullerton, played a role in Pirate coach Cliff Godwin staying within his staff to promote Knight.
-ECU pitchers referenced, especially this season, how Knight helped them as a volunteer assistant coach focused on pitching and serving as camp coordinator, which he will continue as ECU's camp coordinator.
+How closely Knight worked with former pitching coach Jason Dietrich, who recently left the Pirates to take over as head coach at Cal State Fullerton, played a role in Pirate head coach Cliff Godwin staying within his staff to promote Knight.
+ECU pitchers referenced, especially this season, how Knight helped them as a volunteer assistant coach focused on pitching and serving as camp coordinator, which he will continue at ECU.

 Godwin officially completed his staff Thursday in announcing David Macias as an assistant coach, ending Macias’ four-year stint as Vanderbilt’s volunteer coach.

-Under Godwin now is still Jeff Palumbo as associate head coach and recruiting coordinator joined by Knight in his new pitching coach role, Macias an assistant coach and Colby Bortles retained as director of operations along with Blake Hardegree working as director of player development.
+Under Godwin now is Jeff Palumbo, who remains associate head coach and recruiting coordinator joined by Knight in his new pitching coach role, Macias an assistant coach and Colby Bortles being retained as director of operations along with Blake Hardegree working as director of player development.

 Knight, who came to ECU in September of 2019, was a catcher for Ole Miss at the 2014 College World Series.
 This is his first stint as a true pitching coach.